 Click below to submit an application to host a Bike East Bay class at your business, school, or other community center.

-These free classes are funded through grants and support from the Alameda County Transportation Commission, Kaiser Permanente, UC Berkeley, the City of Oakland, the City of Alameda, the City of Lafayette, and Motivate.
+These free classes are funded through grants and support from the Alameda County Transportation Commission, the City of Oakland, Spare the Air Youth, the City of Alameda, Affordable Housing and Sustainable Communities, the City of Richmond, Contra Costa Health Services, and the Metropolitan Transportation Commission.